 ICB offers two levels of membership:

-- A recognised academic qualification in canine behaviour, such as the level 5 Advanced Diploma in Canine Behaviour Management from Compass Education Ltd as minimum
+- Have a recognised academic qualification in canine behaviour, such as the level 5 Advanced Diploma in Canine Behaviour Management from Compass Education Ltd, or knowledge equivalent to a level 5 qualification as minimum

-- Hands-on experience in the field of canine behaviour and training
+- Have hands-on experience in the field of canine behaviour and training

-- Understand all variables that influence behaviour, from diet and nutrition through to health issues that may manifest in behaviour changes
+- Understand all variables that influence behaviour, from diet and nutrition through to health issues and environmental issues that may manifest in behaviour changes

 - Understand and comply with the constraints of the Veterinary Surgeons Act, when they cannot advise clients and when it is necessary to refer the client back to the veterinary surgeon for further investigation

-- Understand drugs commonly used by vets and how they may affect behaviour
+- Understand the different drugs commonly used by vets, their contra indications and how they may affect behaviour

 - Understand complementary therapies such as chiropractic and hydrotherapy and when these might be appropriate (advising the owner to speak to their vet), and liaise with other professionals as and when necessary as part of a team for the benefit of the dog

-- Carry out behaviour consultations on veterinary referral, make behavioural diagnoses, and liaise with veterinary surgeons and clients in a professional manner
+- Carry out behaviour consultations on veterinary referral, when necessary, make behavioural diagnoses, and liaise with veterinary surgeons and clients in a professional manner

 - Be able to write an in depth tailored behaviour modification report to a client and a professional letter to the veterinary surgeon